stephenbaek/stephenbaek.github.io/lab.md

 ### Affiliations:
 - Assistant Professor of Industrial and Systems Engineering (Primary)
 - Assistant Professor of Electrical and Computer Engineering
-- Assistant Professor of Radiation Oncology
+- Adjunct Assistant Professor of Radiation Oncology
-- Researcher, Center for Computer-Aided Design

 ### Bio:
-Iâ€™m interested in theories and applications of computational geometry and machine learning, or more specifically, Iâ€™m interested in mathematical representations and algorithms for learning trends and patterns in geometric objects.
+I'm interested in theories and applications of computational geometry and machine learning, or more specifically, I'm interested in mathematical representations and algorithms for learning trends and patterns in geometric objects.
 For my research, I have a lot of fun with photographs, videos, depth images, 3D models/scans, and medical images.
 My current and past research spans a variety of interdisciplinary subjects including statistical human body shape analysis and modeling, vision-based human motion tracking and analysis, driver state monitoring in autonomated/autonomous vehicles, data-driven physics simulation, and medical image analysis.

 [Curriculum Vitae](http://www.stephenbaek.com/cv.pdf)<br/>
 [Google Scholar Citation Record](https://scholar.google.com/citations?user=dr2krBsAAAAJ&hl=en)